 Much the same way the degree to which we feel the emotions of a thought depends on how closely we stick to it.

-If we watch the mental-movie (aka thought) from a distance, we can surely comprehend the feeling potential embedded in them without identifying with them.
+If we watch the mental movie (aka thought) from a distance, we can surely comprehend the feeling potential encoded in them without identifying with them.
 Many of us manage to do that with films.
-We maintain a distance from the content of the film, and end up not feeling it as intensely as the friends we went out to the film with.
-We can, and have occasionally, managed to do that with our mental-movies (aka thoughts) too.
-But if we can do that consistently, or even on-demand as and when the situation warrants, I think it’s a super power.
+We maintain a distance from the content of the film and end up not feeling it as intensely as the friends we went out to the film with.
+We can, and have occasionally, managed to do that with our mental movies (aka thoughts) too.
+But if we can do that consistently, or even on-demand as and when the situation warrants, I think it’s a superpower.

 Now, if we are able to watch the sensations come and go, and not closely stick to it – THEY WILL NOT GET US OR HURT US.

 That’s precisely what The Buddha meant when he said that the source of all suffering is “craving”.
-Craving is the habitual tendency of human-firmware to stick to sensations.
+Craving is the habitual tendency of human firmware to stick to sensations.
 By the way, craving is not our doing either.
-It’s a natural phenomenon that exists in the firmware of human-being.
-So we don’t have sulk over having craving, much like we don’t have to sulk for having hands, legs, eyes and everything else that makes the human body.
+It’s a natural phenomenon that exists in the firmware of human beings.
+So we don’t have to sulk over having craving, much like we don’t sulk over having hands, legs, eyes, and everything else that makes the human body.

 Just watch the craving as craving, and relax.
 In the relaxation, the craving arises and passes away much like literally everything else in the universe.

 I particularly find the TWIM practice super efficient when it comes to developing the capacity to relax.
-At the core of TWIM practice is the training on recognising distractions, and releasing and relaxing the clasp we have around them, before gently returning to the object of meditation – which can be any of the Brahmaviharas.
-If we can practice doing this for 30-60 minutes every day, for a few months a stretch – phenomenal updates to the human-firmware get downloaded and installed.
+At the core of TWIM practice is the training on recognizing distractions, and releasing and relaxing the clasp we have around them, before gently returning to the object of meditation – which can be any of the Brahmaviharas.
+If we can practice doing this for 30-60 minutes every day, for a few months at a stretch – phenomenal updates to the human firmware get downloaded and installed.

-During this time, when the old and new firmware are both running, it can be a bit confusing and you may feel off-centre.
+During this time, when the old and new firmware are running, it can be confusing and you may feel off-centre.

 - You will find yourself shuttling back and forth.
 For a while, you will feel like you are losing your-Self, and you are not wrong.

-- What feels-like-you, stops feeling like you and shortly later feel like you again.
+- What feels-like-you, stops feeling like you and shortly later feels like you again.

-- Sometimes, the thing which you took for granted as you suddenly shows up as one more thing out there in a world of things.
+- Sometimes, the thing that you took for granted as you suddenly shows up as one more thing out there in a world of things.

-The primary feature of the new human-firmware is “no-self”.
-Nothing occurs personal when that new firmware has fully taken over, but until then the old-seemingly-stable-Self and the new no-Self come on and off, making the experience of life confusing.
-This confusion masquerades as intense shades of fear, anxiety and self-doubt.
+The primary feature of the new human firmware is “no-Self”.
+Nothing occurs “personal” when that new firmware has fully taken over, but until then the old-seemingly-stable-Self and the new no-Self come on and off, making the experience of life confusing.
+This confusion masquerades as intense shades of fear, anxiety, and self-doubt.
 But don’t worry.
 That’s just the way the process is supposed to feel.
+You didn’t invent this new firmware, it’s not your creation, it’s not your making, it already exists out there.
+It works the way it works and it feels the way it feels.
+Also, when it gets installed, it’s not your firmware, you don’t own it, you cannot own it – but more importantly, you will naturally not indulge in a pointless effort to own it.
+You will just let it be because by then you’ll know that there was never a “You” to begin with.

 Simply keep up with the practice.
-Just 30-60 minutes every day, for a few months a stretch – will fetch phenomenal updates to the human-firmware.
-Continued practice will allow for this new-firmware to slowly, and surely, become the only firmware – learning to a permanent and irreversible shift.
+Just 30-60 minutes every day, for a few months a stretch – will fetch phenomenal updates to the human firmware.
+Continued practice will allow for this new firmware to slowly, and surely, become the only firmware – leading to a permanent and irreversible shift.

 Before getting into TWIM, I would strongly suggest learning Vipassana or Pranayama (ideally both) – because they teach you to observe sensations as sensations, and feelings as feelings.
 That kind of objective and dispassionate observation is super-critical to cash in on all the value that TWIM has to offer.